jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 #. (optional) Select a thumbnail image for the video.

    The thumbnail image is the image that learners see before the video begins to play.
 Studio provides a thumbnail image by default for your videos.
-If you want

-..
-Thumbnails: be live end of month - held up on DevOps - new videos will have default thumbnail, course teams can upload substitute.
-Only for HTML 5 videos so doesn't affect YouTube.
+   * If you want to change this default image, hover your cursor over the image, select **Edit Thumbnail**, select an image from your computer, and then select **Open**.
+   * If no default image is provided, select **Add Thumbnail**, select an image from your computer, and then select **Open**.

 .. how many files can be uploaded at once
 .. what kind of bandwidth/connection is recommended